 - Lease on Office Space: Unless & until the business operates in the same building, the rent doesn’t change.
 It will be a riodical cost.

 - Utility Bills: Utility bills like electricity might vary as per the season but will not be affected by the level of business.

-- Website Hosting Costs: On registering the business website domain monthly charges has to be paid for the same which remains static irrespective of the level of business.
+- Website Hosting Costs: On registering the business website domain, monthly charges have to be paid for the same, which remains static irrespective of the level of business.

 - Property Tax: The property tax paid in respect of the office premises is as per the value of the property and not based on the scale of business.